 Overhead feeds use triplex aluminum wire that is much cheaper and less time-consuming to install than underground wiring, which can cost about $1.50 per foot for the materials alone.

 On a larger scale, utilities report that it often costs five times more to install underground power lines than overhead lines.
 The tradeoff, in terms of cost and other impacts, comes when severe weather events cause significant damage to overhead power systems, requiring costly repairs and economic hardship due to prolonged power outages.

 With overhead lines, you have to watch that tall trucks, farm implements, augers, and other tall pieces of equipment don’t get tangled in them.
 With underground feeders, you have to watch out when you are digging.
 Digging around underground feeders is a disaster waiting to happen!

 Before you dig anywhere in your yard, you should call 8-1-1, the "Call Before You Dig" hotline.
 The service will connect you to a local operator who will contact the utility companies with lines in your area.
 The companies will mark your lines within a few days and usually at no cost to you.

 Switching From Overhead to Underground Feeder

-When a utility company switches from overhead to underground service, they typically dig a hole in the front yard of the home at the location of the transformer base, near the utility pole.
-Then, they dug another near the home.
-They then install the service cabling by using a boring machine that drills underground from one location to another, without disturbing the ground above.
+When a utility company switches from overhead to underground service, it typically digs a hole in the front yard of the home at the location of the transformer base, near the utility pole.
+Then, it digs another near the home.
+Then it installs the service cabling by using a boring machine that drills underground from one location to another, without disturbing the ground above.